 - a.
 Ability to turn off individual tracking (and how this can be done) where and when possible, in the highest level of granularity as practically possible."
 All or nothing" does not always fit here, depending on the specific application.
 Another option would be allowing users to control access to their own tracking data via sufficient and useable means.; - b.
 Enable the user to protect their personal data with a technology of choice such as strong public key encryption; - c.
 Ensure user awareness of data set correlation capabilities and its implications on user privacy; - d.
-Ensure user awareness of machine learning (and eventually possibly artificial intelligence) that may lead to change in behavior of IoT environments the user is confronted with; - Consider the ability to delete and export historic data: or at least makes sure that historic data are no longer related to individual accounts unless explicitly agreed otherwise ("the right to be forgotten" in practice - and data can still be used for business process innovation etc.); - C. Security: Security is an important and relevant concern for IoT both from a data perspective but also from the perspective of potential physical damage or harm..
+Ensure user awareness of machine learning (and eventually possibly artificial intelligence) that may lead to change in behavior of IoT environments the user is confronted with; - e.
+Consider the ability to delete and export historic data: or at least makes sure that historic data are no longer related to individual accounts unless explicitly agreed otherwise ("the right to be forgotten" in practice and data can still be used for business process innovation etc.); - C. Security: Security is an important and relevant concern for IoT both from a data perspective but also from the perspective of potential physical damage or harm..
 Therefore, the security of individual IoT devices, systems and the data related to the systems need to be secured adequately.
-An additional challenge raising from some IoT applications is the fact that the devices and systems may be in use for a long time and the security requirements may change during that time. - D. Privacy: All stakeholders in the Internet value chain, which includes the Internet of Things, including governments and industry, including both direct and indirect use and reuse of data, should comply with privacy and data protection norms and international law.
+An additional challenge raising from some IoT applications is the fact that the devices and systems may be in use for a long time and the security requirements may change during that time.
+Good practice includes assessment of security impact of any part of an IoT system when developing or deploying, not deliver IoT objects with default passwords to end users, and ensure the ability to change passwords. - D. Privacy: All stakeholders in the Internet value chain, which includes the Internet of Things, including governments and industry, including both direct and indirect use and reuse of data, should comply with privacy and data protection norms and international law.
 In particular, any techniques to inspect, correlate or analyze Internet traffic shall be in accordance with privacy and data protection obligations around the world and subject to clear proactive legal protections.
+Good practice includes assessment of privacy impact of any part of an IoT system when developing or deploying with a clear understanding which data that relate to persons are collected, where they are stored and how they are used and shared.

-3.Implementation and enforcement
+3-Implementation and enforcement